 Product Notes: Apple MacBook

-On February 26th, 2008, Apple announced updates to its MacBook notebook line.
-Specific changes to the MacBook include Intel's recently introduced Penryn microprocessors and larger hard drive sizes at all three price points.
+On October 14, 2008, Apple announced significant updates to its MacBook 13-inch widescreen notebook line.
+Specific changes to the MacBook include Intel's Montevina/Centrino2 notebook platform, NVIDIA integrated graphics, and a completely revised case design.

-Like all other current Apple notebooks, the MacBook has received a Silver rating from EPEAT and is Energy Star 4.0-certified.
+The MacBook has received a Gold rating from EPEAT and is Energy Star 4.0-certified.

 Configuration & Ordering Notes